|

 there have been radical changes in the publishing industry as

-well as the growth of cyber e-zines and chatrooms, which have
+well as the growth of e-zines and blogs, which have not only undercut

-not only undercut the commercial viability of niche-market magazines
+the commercial viability of niche-market magazines … but have

-… but have absorbed much of the “content” formerly published in
+absorbed much of the “content” formerly published in hardcopy.

-hardcopy.
-By the end of 2000, having “said most of what they had
+By the end of 2000, having “said most of what they had to say,

-to say,” and having published 21 issues successfully as Gerrie
+”and having published 21 issues successfully as Gerrie Blum and

-hiatus".
-All the back issues remain available and
+The Guardian on hiatus.
+All the back issues remain available

 Personal